OpenFeign/feign/README.md

 created for each `Client` execution, allowing you to maintain state bewteen each request if desired.

 If the retry is determined to be unsuccessful, the last `RetryException` will be thrown.
-To throw the original cause that led to the unsuccessful retry, build your Feign client with the `propagateExceptions()` option.
+To throw the original cause that led to the unsuccessful retry, build your Feign client with the `exceptionPropagationPolicy()` option.

 #### Static and Default Methods
 Interfaces targeted by Feign may have static or default methods (if using Java 8+).